link1905/Unity-SummerRest/README.md

   ![](Screenshots/1_guide_8_get_with_param.png)
 - Another request which posts data, please have a look at the request body and method fields
   ![](Screenshots/1_guide_9_post_request.png)
-- Another one downloading an image (I have created a domain named DummyJsonCdn)
+- Another one downloading an image (we have created a domain named DummyJsonCdn)
   ![](Screenshots/1_guide_10_image_request.png)
 - Please have a look at [Sample project](SummerRest/Assets/Plugins/SummerRest/Samples~/SummerRestSample) for further usages

 ## Auth

-The simple guide is only applied for public APIs.
+The guidance above is only applied for public APIs.
 Most of the time, you work with secured APIs that need some factors (eg. JWT, api key, username/password pair...) to authenticate and authorize your operations

 ### Configure
 - The plugin supports to append auth information to your request
 - Click on `Advanced settings` to open the auth settings section
   ![](Screenshots/2_auth_0_auth_container.png)
 - You will see a list of auth containers, each of them contains a record of key, appender type and secret value
-  - Key: unique value of an auth container, which used by endpoints for referencing
+  - `Key`: unique value of an auth container, which used by endpoints for referencing
-  - Secret value: the value will be only used for **EditMode requests**, and resolved by an [ISecretRepository](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Repositories/ISecretRepository.cs) in PlayMode
+  - `Secret value`: the value will be only used for **EditMode requests**, and resolved by an [ISecretRepository](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Repositories/ISecretRepository.cs) in PlayMode
-  - Appender type: how the secret value will be appended into a request (typically modify the request's header), currently we support `BearerToken`, `Basic(Username/password)`,...
+  - `Appender type`: how the secret value will be appended into a request (typically modify the request's header), currently we support `BearerToken`, `Basic(Username/password)`,...
 You can make your own appender by
-    - Not reusable: Manually modify params or headers of an endpoint
+    - Not reusable: Manually modify params or headers of a request
     - Reusable: implement [IAuthAppender](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Appenders/IAuthAppender.cs), then the class will be listed in the type dropdown
 - For example: if you use `BearerTokenAuthAppender` with value "my-data", every requests refer to this container will be added with a header `"Authorization":"Bearer my-data"`